Medical Review Auschwitz project is developed as a platform for international academic discussion on the medical

 as well as the implications of the wartime medical history for present-day bioethics and medical practice.

-1,000 articles based on detailed examinations of thousands of former prisoners and reflections of survivors who
+It included over 1,000 articles based on detailed examinations of thousands of former prisoners and reflections

 Medical Review Auschwitz: Medicine Behind the Barbed Wire is an annual international conference organized since